anooprvarrier/gitcommandstudy/Readme.md

 - git branch
 - git branch new_feature
 - git switch new_feature
-- git switch --create new_feature
+- git switch --create new_feature or - git switch -c new_feature
+- git switch -f new_feature
+- git diff main..new_feature
+- git diff new_feature..main
+- git branch -m new_feature renamed_new_branch
+- git branch -m renamed_new_branch
+- git branch -d new_feature
+- git branch -D new_feature
-- git checkout new_feature
+- git branch -d new_feature --force
+## Merging:
+- Merging changes from a another branch to the current branch in local (command to be executed from the local branch to which we have to merge the changes): **git merge another_branch**